 - Anti-Discrimination Policy

-Sharing Concerns and Reporting Contact Details
+Managing Concerns, Logging Concerns, Sharing Concerns and Reporting Contact Details

+The club will always have an Electronic Management System to record all issues and concerns.
 All concerns should be recorded as soon as possible.
 Records should include the date, time relating to the welfare of any child, whether these concerns arise outside of or within Club activities, should be shared and advice sought without delay.
 Wherever possible, please have as many relevant details to hand e.g. full name, date of birth and address of child, siblings and parents; full details of the concern etc. but do not let a lack of detail block you from reporting.

 The following contact numbers are provided for the reporting of concerns:

-MTFC Designated Safeguarding Officer
+MTFC Academy Designated Safeguarding Officer and Lead Disclosure Officer

 Mansfield Police Station